What you don’t know about marketing and sales funnels that could cost you tens-of-thousands and threaten your return on marketing investment:

 6 Reasons that shouting louder and spending more on systems and adverts than the competition doesn’t work

-5 Factors you must consider before implementing marketing automation.
+5 Factors you must consider before implementing marketing automation and sales funnels.

 The dirty little secrets no software vendor would dare tell you upfront!

 We are all well versed in how to handle a customer with a need.
 Even if you’re not a professional salesperson, you can sell to someone who needs what you have to sell.
 The challenge is the percentage of people in your marketplace who are proactively buying and looking for your product or service is small.
 In fact, in any given market at any given time only 3% of people are in buying mode (Gleanster Research).
 A lot of marketing budget is directed at these people.
 The intention is to get the highest conversion rate so targeting accurately to find this 3% is crucial.
 Hence many millions is spent on profiling and targeting these customers.
 The content and messaging is created to go straight to the sale – buy now!
 The challenges with these sort of sales funnels are:

 - Only on inbound channels with context aware AI/decisioning to existing customers can you exactly target the top 3% with the right message and get a fantastic conversion rate, (i.e. it only works for cross/upsell).

 - While the conversion rates are great, you are only converting a part of the 3% so the net volume is low.

 - As you can only do this successfully on your existing customers you quickly run out of leads and new customers to sell to, plus you fatigue your customer base.